parammehta/Compiler-and-Virtual-Machine-for-a-Programming-Language/README.md

 2. Scope:
 	To have multiple variables within/outside of functions, we implemented scope so this can be allowed.

+**[Run]**

+You can choose to build the source code again, or you can directly use the build folder.
+To run, please execute the following commands from the data/Sample Programs directory of this repository.
+The source jar file should be in the same folder as the sample programs.

 **[Running from command line/terminal]**

 To run, please execute the following commands and the <program>.apla file should also be at the same level as .jar file.